very-scary-scenario/relocaliser/README.md

 taken from [Giant Bomb](http://www.giantbomb.com), so if you're struggling with what variation of the name of a game to use, consult their database.

-Games end when the first correct guess, or when a guess is submitted more than an hour after the clue was posted.
+Games end when someone gets the answer right, or when a guess is submitted more than an hour after the clue was posted.

 ## Playing locally (or making your own frontend)